-Color is more than an aesthetic option for a solar pool cover.
-The color of a solar pool cover determines how it functions.
+Color is more than just an aesthetic choice for a solar pool cover.
+The color of a solar pool cover also determines how it functions.

-- Clear solar pool covers allow a lot of pool warming sunlight to pass through to the water.
-They retain heat well and are a great insulator at night, but do not block UV rays that break down chlorine.
+- Clear solar covers allow a lot of pool-warming sunlight to pass through to the water.
+They retain heat well and are a great insulator at night, but they do not block UV rays that break down chlorine.

-- Clear top/dark bottom solar pool covers absorb the sun’s heat and transfer it to the water while blocking some UV rays.
+- Clear-top/dark solar covers absorb the sun’s heat and transfer it to the water while blocking some UV rays.
 This helps slow the production of skin-irritating chloramines.